 Directions for Ragù

 - Heat 1 1/2 tbsp oil over high heat in a 6 quart dutch oven (or a large pot).
 Add the beef and sausage and cook until browned.
-Remove the meat from the dutch oven and drain all but a small amount of fat.
+Remove the meat from the dutch oven and drain all fat.

-- Heat remaining 1 1/2 tbsp oil in the pot and reduce heat to medium low.
+- Heat remaining 1 1/2 tbsp oil in the pot and reduce heat to medium-low.
 Add onion, carrot and celery.
-Sauté gently for 8 to 10 minutes, until the onion is translucent then add the garlic and cook for 1-2 to additional minutes.
+Sauté gently for 8 to 10 minutes, until the onion is translucent then add the garlic and cook for 1-2 minutes.

 - Add the cooked beef and pork back into the dutch oven along with the remaining ragù ingredients.
 Turn the heat up high and mix to combine.

 - Bring to simmer.
-Cover and cook for 2 1/2 hours, stirring a couple of times.
+Cover and cook for 2 1/2 to 3 hours, stirring a couple of times.

 - Remove from heat and remove the lid.
 As the ragù cools it’ll thicken up.